Courses / DescriptionsEECS 110: Intro to Computer Programming

 Spring : 10-10:50 MTuWF "Python" ; Kuzmanovic

 Introduction to programming practice using a modern programming language.
 Analysis and formulation of problems for computer solution.
 Systematic design, construction, and testing of programs.
 Substantial programming assignments.
 This is an introductory programming course that is not part of the major.
 It provides an introduction to programming for those that can benefit from becoming better programmers, but without committing to the major student's version of the course.
 Fall is offered in C; Winter and Spring are offered in Python.
 See professor's website for an updated syllabus.

 This is an introductory programming course that is not part of the major.
 It provides an introduction to programming for those that can benefit from becoming better programmers, but without committing to the major student's version of the course.

 - This course is approved for Weinberg Area II (Formal Studies) distribution credit (NOT for CS Major Requirements)

 - C Programming- “C: How to Program”, by Deitel and Deitel, 7th Edition ONLY (no other editions acceptable!).
 Available as e-book and paper book.

 - Python Programming- There is no course text

 COURSE INSTRUCTOR (FALL): Prof. Jack Tumblin (in C)

-COURSE INSTRUCTOR (WINTER): Prof. Ollie Cossairt (in Python)
+COURSE INSTRUCTOR (WINTER): Prof. Oliver Cossairt (in Python)